Dayana-N/inventory-management-PP3/README.md

 The main menu is displayed when the program runs initially and when the user selects the main menu option from another menu.
 This menu allows the user to access the program's functionalities.
 ![main menu](./images/readme_img/features/main-menu.PNG)
 ## C - Add stock
 This option allows the user to add stock to the inventory system.
-The following steps are to add a stock name, serial number, stock location, and location name.
+The following steps are required to add stock.
+The user must input name, serial number, stock location, and location name.
 Each input is validated and it will display a warning message to the user with guidelines for the input requirements.
 The user is presented with three possible locations for the serial number entered.
 1. Warehouse - This location has two options:
 - Good - This is where all good stock is stored
 - Bad - This is where faulty, broken stock or returns are stored